Taxes in relation to property in Cyprus

 The following transfers of immovable property are exempt from CGT:

-• Land and land with structures bought at market value (excluding swaps, donations, and foreclosures) from unrelated parties between 16 July 2015 and 31 December 2016 are exampt from CGT upon future disposition, subject to certain criteria.
+• Land and land with structures bought at market value (excluding swaps, donations and foreclosures) from unrelated parties between 16 July 2015 and 31 December 2016 may be exempt from CGT on a future disposal, subject to the statutory conditions.

 • Transfers due to death